Election Posters and Litter Law

 Section 20 of the Litter Pollution Act 1997 gives local authorities powers to serve notices on occupiers of property, visible from a public place, to remove advertisements, if it appears to the local authority that it is in the interests of amenity or of the environment of an area to do so.

-The responsibility for enforcement of litter law lies with the local authority.
 Any election/referendum posters in place before or after the stipulated timeframe are deemed to be in breach of the legislation and are subject to an on-the-spot litter fine of €150 euro.
 Local authorities are also responsible for the removal of posters which constitute a hazard to either pedestrians or road users.
 Complaints about such posters should be made directly to the appropriate local authority stipulating their exact location to enable local authorities arrange for their removal

 Where can posters be erected so they do not cause a disruption to road users?